michodgs25/Somerset-Trails/README.md

 ### Slack feedback

-Summary: *"Slack feedback is very valuable, as it aided the development process of increasing site responsiveness(add breakpoints).
-Some of the feedback is noted such as the navigation& texts but no changes made, as they are specific design choices."*
+Summary: *"Slack feedback is very valuable, as it aided the development process of increasing site responsiveness.
+Some of the feedback is noted such as the navigation& texts but minimal changes made, as they are specific design choices as stated above."*

 #### Read full article here: https://github.com/michodgs24/Somerset-Trails/issues/18#issue-650534228